Ujj-CodeX/trading_bot/Readme.md

 ## Notes on Testnet vs Production

+During development, `https://demo-fapi.binance.com` was used as the base URL as it accepted the generated API credentials correctly.
+The standard testnet URL `https://testnet.binancefuture.com` returned authentication errors (-2015) with the same credentials.
-This bot targets `https://demo-fapi.binance.com`.
-To point to production, change `BASE_URL` in `bot/client.py` to `https://fapi.binance.com` and replace credentials.
-No other code changes needed — this separation is intentional.
+To switch to production, change BASE_URL in `bot/client.py` to `https://fapi.binance.com` and replace credentials.